Distribution: South-west Western Australia

 At Perth Zoo: You can see a Chuditch in the Nocturnal House.

-Perth Zoo has been involved in a very successful breeding program with the Department of Environment and Conservation, which has resulted in the release of five populations of captive-bred Chuditch into feral-proofed environments in Western Australia.
+Perth Zoo has been involved in a very successful breeding program with the Department of Parks and Wildlife, which has resulted in the release of five populations of captive-bred Chuditch into feral-proofed environments in Western Australia.
 This program has been so successful that the status of the Chuditch has been downlisted from endangered to vulnerable.

 Did you know?
 The spotted pattern of the Chuditch’s coat helps to break up its outline in the moonlight, protecting it from predators and masking its movements through woodland.